CUH Panel Welcome Pack

 Georgina Norris, PPI Coordinator (NIHR BioResource)

-Georgina organises activities and events for NIHR Cambridge BRC including rare disease national events.
+Georgina also organises activities and events for NIHR Cambridge BRC including rare disease national events.
 She has previously worked for NHS Blood and Transplant as a Marketing Coordinator and has a background in media and event planning.

 Back to top